 If you’ve been living under a rock for the past couple of weeks, you missed out on all the hysteria that has happened in the search marketing industry thanks to Google’s decision to make all their search queries encrypted.
 Your SEO eyes read that right – checking the keywords for search traffic from Google will all yield the dreaded (not provided) phrase in your analytics tools.

-Google seemingly went live with the change back in September 22, leaving many in the online marketing industry shaking their heads in dismay and scrambling in confusion.
-Before this security update, keyword data was only withheld for users signed in to Google services like Gmail and Google+, a system that was implemented back in October 18, 2011.
+Google seemingly went live with the change back on September 22, leaving many in the online marketing industry shaking their heads in dismay and scrambling in confusion.
+Before this security update, keyword data was only withheld for users signed in to Google services like Gmail and Google+, a system that was implemented back on October 18, 2011.

-Although there hasn’t been any official statement from the tech giant, many are speculating that the recent NSA controversy pushed Google to make the decision to keep its users’ data safe from unwarranted government surveillance.
+Although there hasn’t been any official statement from the tech giant, many are speculating that the recent NSA controversy pushed Google to decide to keep its users’ data safe from unwarranted government surveillance.
 However, keyword data can still be accessed through Google AdWords, leading others to believe that the move was more for monetary reasons than privacy issues.

 Whatever the reason, the loss of such vital information will have an undeniable impact on how search marketing is done, especially because of Google’s 67% market share in the search engine industry.

-No keyword data means there is no easy way of telling what site visitors are exactly looking for, and that also means not knowing what your prospects and customers intentions are (e.g. simply searching for information, comparing prices, planning to buy).
-As a result, online marketing campaigns will be much harder to plan because of the lack of knowledge over target audiences’ wants.
+No keyword data means there is no easy way of telling what site visitors are exactly looking for, and that also means not knowing what your prospects and customers’ intentions are (e.g., simply searching for information, comparing prices, planning to buy).
+As a result, online marketing campaigns will be much harder to plan because of the lack of knowledge of target audiences’ wants.

 You won’t immediately know if you’re ranking high for branded or non-branded terms, which landing pages you need to optimize, what kind of content you can create to bring in more targeted traffic, etc.

-PPC is also affected because keyword research is an essential element to creating the most effective ads.
-Slight variations in search terms can spell the difference between a failed and a successful PPC campaign, and the money invested in using such a strategy cannot be simply overlooked.
+PPC is also affected because keyword research is an essential element in creating the most effective ads.
+Slight variations in search terms can spell the difference between a failed and a successful PPC campaign, and the money invested in using such a strategy cannot be overlooked.